resgateio/resclient/README.md

 # RES Client
 Javascript client implementing the RES-Client Protocol.

 The client is used to connect to a RES API.
-For more information about the RES protocol, visit the [resgate](https://github.com/jirenius/resgate).
+For more information about the protocol, and some quick start examples, visit the [resgate](https://github.com/jirenius/resgate) project.

 ## Installation